Washington Township Education Coalition

 NORTHERN: Closer Schools, Safer Schools, Less Crime, Truancy; A Stable, Better Managed District; Lower Taxes, Consistently Better Performance, and the Legal Choice as Determined by Vast Majority of Washington Township.

 Better Education, Outcomes, Performance: Snapshot of SPP, SAT comparison

-10/2/13 -- Confirmed SAT scores once again Northern students have achieved much higher SAT test scores than Dover
+2013 -- Confirmed SAT scores once again Northern students have achieved much higher SAT test scores than Dover

 NORTHERN -- Scored average of 520 (Verbal), 531 (Math) and 598 (Writing).
 Northern scores are also higher than state and national averages.